+Once you have your immigration and residency documents in order, you can start thinking about the logistics of arriving and settling in a new country.
 Here are seven key issues to bear in mind when you and your family make the move to Canada.
-When you come prepared, you’ll be far more likely to a successful and enjoyable relocation.
+When you come prepared, you’ll be far more likely to have a successful and enjoyable relocation.

 Keeping a roof over your head is a top priority no matter where you are.
 And all the more urgent when you’re trying to provide for your family in a new and unfamiliar city.
 Crashing on a buddy’s couch, even for just a couple nights, is simply not a viable option.

 To ensure that your family doesn’t get left out in the cold, you have two basic options.
 You can make a preliminary trip to Canada in order to shop around for houses or apartments, and get something nailed down before the whole family gets on the plane.
 Or you can arrange for temporary housing, like a longer term AirBnB or a hotel with monthly rates, and stay there until you can find something more permanent.

 Either approach has its pros and cons.
 By making arrangements in advance, it’s one major thing you won’t have to worry about when you make the big move.
 On the other hand, you might prefer to involve the whole family in the housing selection process.
 And you might be able to make a more well-informed decision once you’ve spent a few weeks living in your new city.

 Your best bet will be to work with a local real estate agent who knows the city and truly understands the local market.

 When you’re considering your housing options, it will be very important to familiarize yourself with the different parts of town.
 Some neighbourhoods are going to be more popular for young families.
 And among those, some will be more expensive, and others might be more low income.